retributionxd/elastiflow/DOCKERmodifiedinstallation.md

 ## Import Dashboards of ARED analytics from routers into Kibana

-The Index Patterns, vizualizations and dashboards can be loaded into Kibana by importing the `elastiflow.kibana.<VER>.json` file from within the Kibana UI.
+The Index Patterns, vizualizations and dashboards can be loaded into Kibana by importing the required json` file from within the Kibana UI.
 This is done from the `Management -> Saved Objects` page.

 You may also want to configure the recommend advanced Kibana settings discussed in `INSTALL.md`.